Ecstasy abuse: signs and symptoms

 - Teeth clenching

-Young people use Ecstasy because of its ability to engender a strong sense of euphoria, reduce social anxiety, stress or fear, and enhance tactile sensations, introspection and empathy.
-Ecstasy withdrawal symptoms and side effects include anxiety and depression after its primary effects wear off.
-Unlike its primary effects, which last up to a few hours, the secondary effects of MDMA (especially depression) can linger for as long as a week afterward.
+Young people use ecstasy because of its ability to produce a strong sense of euphoria, reduce social anxiety, stress or fear; and enhance tactile sensations, introspection and empathy.
+As the effects of the drug do not last for long, its users often take additional doses when they feel the effects start to wear off.
+Unlike its primary effects, which last for up to a few hours, the secondary effects of MDMA (especially depression) can last for as long as a week after the last use.

-The real danger of Ecstasy lies in its effect on the regulation of body temperature.
-Due mostly to its release of three major neurotransmitters, combined with its stimulation of the nervous systems, Ecstasy can prevent the body from feeling the sensation of overheating, allowing the user to get dangerously hot without realizing it.
+The real danger of ecstasy lies in its effect on the regulation of body temperature.
+The ability to increase the release of three major neurotransmitters as well as stimulate the nervous systems is why ecstasy can prevent the body from feeling the sensation of overheating, allowing the user to get dangerously hot without realizing it.

-The threat of hyperthermia can also cause death in indirect ways.
-Because it is common knowledge among many Ecstasy users that overdose will run the risk of overheating, many people, especially inexperienced users, will overhydrate, leading to hyponatremia, or water poisoning.
+The threat of hyperthermia can even lead to death.
+As ecstasy overdose increases the risk of overheating, many people, especially inexperienced users, overhydrate that can lead to hyponatremia or water poisoning.
 When the body takes in too much water, its sodium levels become unbalanced, causing the organs to swell.
-Although this is not critical to organs that have room to expand, the brain does not.
-If the brain expands too much, the brain stem will be crushed, leading to coma or death.
+And if the brain expands too much, it risks crushing the brain stem that can further lead to coma or death.